10-Q 1 agl-20230930.htm 10-Q agl-20230930

 December 31,

-As of September 30, 2023 and December 31, 2022, the Company’s accruals for contingent liabilities related to unasserted claims were $49.5 million and $62.9 million, respectively.
+As of both June 30, 2024 and December 31, 2023, the Company’s accruals for contingent liabilities related to unasserted claims were $49.0 million.
 The accrued amounts represent the Company’s estimate of probable losses in accordance with ASC Topic 450, Contingencies.
-The Company’s estimate of the range of reasonably possible losses in excess of such accruals was $0 to $69.1 million as of September 30, 2023.

-See Note 14 for equity method liabilities related to the Company's ACO REACH investments.
+See Note 14 for equity method liabilities related to the Company's CMS ACO Models investments.

 NOTE 8.
 Debt

-As of September 30, 2023, the Company had $40.0 million outstanding under the Secured Term Loan Facility and availability under the Secured Revolving Facility was $32.9 million, as the Company had outstanding letters of credit totaling $67.1 million, of which $37.2 million was for the Company's ACO REACH investments.
+As of June 30, 2024, the Company had $36.2 million outstanding under the Secured Term Loan Facility and availability under the Secured Revolving Facility was $51.4 million, as the Company had outstanding letters of credit totaling $48.6 million.
 The standby letters of credit are automatically extended without amendment for one-year periods, unless the Company notifies the institution in advance of the expiration date that the letter will be terminated.
-No amounts have been drawn on the outstanding letters of credit as of September 30, 2023.
+No amounts have been drawn on the outstanding letters of credit as of June 30, 2024.

 Effective with the Second Amendment to Credit Agreement on May 25, 2023, the Company transitioned to the Secured Overnight Financing Rate ("SOFR") as a benchmark interest rate used in the Credit Agreement.
-At the Company’s option, borrowings under the agreement can be either: (i) SOFR Rate Loans, (ii) Daily Simple SOFR Rate Loans, or (iii) Base Rate Loans.
-Daily Simple SOFR Rate Loans and SOFR Rate Loans bear interest at a rate equal to the sum of 4.00% (stepping down to 3.50% on and following October 1, 2023) and the higher of (a) SOFR, as defined in the credit agreement, and (b) 0%.
-Base Rate Loans bear interest at a rate equal to the sum of 3.00% (stepping down to 2.50% on and following October 1, 2023) and the highest of: (a) 0.50% in excess of the overnight federal funds rate, (b) the prime rate established by the administrative agent from time to time, (c) the one-month LIBO rate (adjusted for maximum reserves) plus 1.00% and (d) 0%.
-Additionally, the Company pays a commitment fee on the unfunded 2021 Revolving Credit Facility amount of 0.50% (stepping down to 0.375% on and following October 1, 2023).
+At the Company’s option, borrowings under the Credit Agreement can be either: (i) SOFR Rate Loans, (ii) Daily Simple SOFR Rate Loans, or (iii) Base Rate Loans.
+Daily Simple SOFR Rate Loans and SOFR Rate Loans bear interest at a rate equal to the sum of 3.50% and the higher of (a) SOFR, as defined in the credit agreement, and (b) 0%.
+Base Rate Loans bear interest at a rate equal to the sum of 2.50% and the highest of: (a) 0.50% in excess of the overnight federal funds rate, (b) the prime rate established by the administrative agent from time to time, (c) the one-month SOFR rate (adjusted for maximum reserves) plus 1.00% and (d) 0%.
+Additionally, the Company pays a commitment fee on the unfunded Secured Revolving Facility amount of 0.375%.
 The Company must also pay customary letter of credit fees.
-As of September 30, 2023, the effective interest rate on the Secured Term Loan Facility was 9.349%.
+As of June 30, 2024, the effective interest rate on the Secured Term Loan Facility was 9.376%.

-The Credit Facilities are guaranteed by certain of the Company’s subsidiaries, including those identified as VIEs, and contain customary covenants including, among other things, limitations on restricted payments including: (i) dividends and distributions from restricted subsidiaries, (ii) requirements of minimum financial ratios, and (iii) limitation on additional borrowings based on certain financial ratios.
-Failure to meet any of these covenants could result in an event of default under the agreement.
-If an event of default occurs, the lenders could elect to declare all amounts outstanding under the agreement to be immediately due and payable.
-As of September 30, 2023, the Company was in compliance with all covenants under the Credit Facilities.
+The Credit Facility is guaranteed by certain of the Company’s subsidiaries, including those identified as VIEs, and contain customary covenants including, among other things, limitations on restricted payments including: (i) dividends and distributions from restricted subsidiaries, (ii) requirements of minimum financial ratios, and (iii) limitation on additional borrowings based on certain financial ratios.
+Failure to meet any of these covenants could result in an event of default under the Credit Agreement.
+If an event of default occurs, the lenders could elect to declare all amounts outstanding under the Credit Agreement to be immediately due and payable.
+The Company was in compliance with all covenants under the Credit Facilities.

 NOTE 9.
 Commitments and Contingencies